 Albania is home to a range of historical sites reflecting its communist past that have recently been opened to the public as places of interest.Read more...

 Albania - The author’s take

-A church in Vermosh, in the Kelmend Commune © Ollirg, Shutterstock
+A church in Vermoshi, in the Kelmendi commune © ollirg, Shutterstock

+Given this history, it is not surprising that Albania is so little known.
 During the communist period, practically the only Westerners who visited the country were in organised groups – ornithologists, art historians or curious adventurers coming in on bus tours from neighbouring Yugoslavia – which were carefully escorted by watchful ‘tour guides’.
-During the 1990s, unsurprisingly, Albania stayed off the holiday companies’ itineraries.
-It is only in the past few years that travellers in any numbers have started to discover Albania’s beauty; its hidden medieval churches and very visible castles; its magnificent archaeological sites, with remains dating back two and a half millennia; and, of course, its delicious fruit, vegetables, lamb and fish.
+During the 1990s, Albania stayed off the holiday companies’ itineraries.
+It is only in the past few years that travellers in any numbers have started to discover Albania’s beauty; its hidden medieval churches and very visible castles; its magnificent archaeological sites, with remains dating back 2½ millennia; and, of course, its delicious fruit, vegetables, lamb and fish.

 I first tried to visit Albania in 1982, when it was one of the world’s most closed countries.
 Needless to say, this early attempt was a resounding failure; it was not until 1998 that Albania and I became acquainted.
 The four years that I went on to spend there were professionally rewarding and politically exciting, but – more to the point – gave me the opportunity to travel to more parts of the country than most Albanians ever do.
 As I was getting ready to leave, in the spring of 2002, a couple of Albanian friends suggested that my knowledge of their country made me the ideal person to write a travel guide to it.